decaffeinate/bulk-decaffeinate/README.md

 Each of these has a command line arg version, which takes precedence over config file values; see the result of `--help` for more information.

-### Other configuration
+### Common configuration options

+* `useJSModules`: an optional boolean.
+If true, decaffeinate will be configured to produce code with `import`/`export` syntax, and the fix-imports step will be run afterward to correct any import statements across the codebase.
+The fix-imports step can be configured using `fixImportsConfig`.
 * `decaffeinateArgs`: an optional array of additional command-line arguments to pass to decaffeinate.
 For example, `['--keep-commonjs']` sets the preference to keep `require` and `module.exports` rather than converting them to `import` and `export`.
-* `customNames`: an optional object mapping old filename to new filename.
-By default, the extension is removed and replaced with ".js" (or nothing for extensionless files), but this mapping can be used to override the behavior to provide a specific target directory, name, and/or file extension for any specific files being converted.
-* `outputFileExtension`: an optional file extension, like `"ts"` or `"jsx"`.
-If specified, all converted files will have this extension.
 * `jscodeshiftScripts`: an optional array of paths to [jscodeshift](https://github.com/facebook/jscodeshift) scripts to run after decaffeinate.
 This is useful to automate any cleanups to convert the output of